 Rohan is a Non-Executive Director of Trilogy Funds and a member of the Lending Committee.
-With more than 30 years' experience
+With

 Rohan has been involved in several major projects within the residential, retail and commercial property sectors while undertaking a variety of senior appointments with major public and private companies.
 He is also a member of the Urban Development Institute of Australia.